hrtarom/Infra_project/README.md

 ![october 2019 information](images/oct.jpg)

 ## Some Analysis
-* we can see howmany rides were done from each station and link the station geogrphical information for furthure usage
+* we can see how many rides were done from each station and link the station geographical information for further usage
 ![rides per station](images/agg.jpg)

 ![station geo and number of rides joined](images/stjoin.jpg)